 - Here, you will see all the apps that you recently installed.

-- Keep deleting the recently installed apps until you notice that the Google Pixel vibrates randomly stop.
+- Keep deleting the recently installed apps until you notice that the Google Pixel vibrates randomly and stops.